MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 no-loc: ['Q#', '$$v']
 ---

-# Install the Microsoft Quantum Development Kit (QDK)
+# Setting up the Microsoft Quantum Development Kit (QDK)

-Learn how to install the Microsoft Quantum Development Kit (QDK), so that you can get started with quantum programming.
+Learn how to set up the Microsoft Quantum Development Kit (QDK) for your environment, so that you can get started with quantum programming.
 The QDK consists of:

 - The Q# programming language
 - A set of libraries that abstract complex functionality in Q#